 MRP is a subset of enterprise resource planning (ERP).
 It covers the period of time from when a product is conceived, the raw materials are identified and procured, resources are identified, to when production steps are planned.
 At that point, manufacturing execution systems (MES) take over.

 ERP combines the tools of an MRP system and an MES system, and extends both.
-MRP and MES focuses on planning for individual jobs, ERP is concerned with a manufacturer's entire chain from buying raw materials to delivery of finished goods to the customer, over the course of time.
-In other words, MRP ERP software focuses on increasing efficiencies for the course of a job and ERP takes a wider and longer view, over all jobs from end to end.
+Whereas MRP and MES focus on planning for individual jobs, ERP is concerned with a manufacturer's entire chain from buying raw materials to delivery of finished goods to the customer, over the course of time.
+In other words, MRP software focuses on increasing efficiencies for the course of a job and ERP takes a wider and longer view, over all jobs from end to end.

 Basic functions include: